Angelika3108/Elections2023_LT/README.md

 ### Analysis of 2023 Lithuania municipality elections results using Python.
 #### Used Python libraries: Pandas, GeoPandas, Matplotlib, and Contextily
-#### Analytics methods: proportions_ztest from Statsmodels, geospatial visualization
+#### Methods: proportions_ztest from Statsmodels, geospatial visualization

+### 1. Interactive Outcome Script:
-1. Made Python code with conditional logic (if...else) for evaluation of election’s (presidential, mayor, Seimas) and referendum’s (consultative, mandatory, constitutional) outcomes based on Lithuanian electoral laws.
+    Developed Python code with conditional logic for evaluation of election’s (presidential, mayor, Seimas) and referendum’s (consultative, mandatory, constitutional) outcomes based on Lithuanian laws.
+User makes inputs—registered voters, participation, candidate name and vote count (or referendum “yes”/“no” count) and gets the result:

-User inputs total number of registered voters in election district, number of voters who participated, candidate’s name and his votes count or votes count for passing the proposal on referendum.

-And then user gets the answer: which candidate won or if there will be 2nd round of election or if the proposal will be passed into motion or not enough registered voters participated.
+a.
+Winning candidate or need for a second round of election; passing the proposal into motion or rejecting proposal on referendum.

-2. Analyzed the 2023 2d-round mayor of municipality elections results with a focus on voter’s support via mail:
+b.
+Whether a referendum passes or fails due to vote share and turnout thresholds

+### 2. Statistical Analysis of mail-in support at 2023 municipalities II round of elections:
+a.
+Grouped data by municipality, candidate’s surname and party
-•	Created a new dataframe to identify candidates with statistically higher support via mail in a municipality than their opponents
+b.
+Conducted proportion z-test to identify candidates who received statistically higher support via mail in a municipality.
+c.
+Filtered results with pval < 0.05.
+d.
+Created new .csv file for significant candidates.

+### 3. Geospatial Visualization:
-•	Visualized parties with for statistically higher support via mail in a district on a map of Lithuania than their opponents
+a.
+Conducted proportion z-test to identify parties who received statistically higher support via mail in a district.
+b.
+Filtered results with pval < 0.05.
+c.
+Merged election’s results data with geospacial coordinates for plotting.
+d.
+Mapped parties with statistically significant mail-in support in districts over a tiled Lithuania basemap using GeoPandas + Contextily.

+### 4. Key Insight:
+a.
+Lietuvos socialdemokratų partija got more mail-in support in Central and North LT.
+b.
+Lietuvos lenkų rinkimų akcija-Krikščioniškų šeimų sąjunga  got higher mail-in support in Vilnius region.
+c.
+Tėvynės sąjunga-Lietuvos krikščionys demokratai got more support via mail all across LT, especially in Vilnius and Klaipeda.

 ![Chart 1](output/chart1.jpg)